Applications are now closed. Recruitment for the 2021 cohort will begin in Fall 2020.

 Application and Selection Process

-APHL is currently accepting applications for the 2020-2021 class of fellows.
+The application period is currently closed.
+APHL will open recruitment for the 2021-2022 cohort in Fall 2020.
 Laboratories interested in hosting a fellow must submit an application, including information on the host lab environment, project proposal and mentor's CV.

 A selection panel composed of representatives from APHL and CDC will evaluate each host laboratory application.
 Selection will be based on: